Table of Contents

 Measure latency, throughput, and cost across your agents.

-Create tests following BFCL/GAIA patterns and compare against published leaderboards.
+Create evaluations following BFCL/GAIA patterns and compare against published leaderboards.

 Prerequisites